DataBiosphere/dsub/README.md

 by:

- * Building a private Docker image with the dependent files and publishing the image to a public site, or privately to Google Container Registry
+ * Building a private Docker image with the dependent files and publishing the image to a public site, or privately to Google Container Registry or Artifact Registry
  * Uploading the files to Google Cloud Storage

 To upload the files to Google Cloud Storage, you can use the